Ex-university professor accused of stealing student's invention, making millions

 Breaking News Emails

-A former Missouri university professor is being sued for allegedly stealing a pharmaceutical student's research and then selling the invention for millions of dollars.
+A former Missouri university professor is being sued for allegedly stealing a pharmaceutical student's research and then selling the invention for over a million dollars.

 The University of Missouri-Kansas City filed the lawsuit Tuesday claiming Ashim Mitra, a former pharmacy professor at the school, received over $1.5 million in profits and has the potential to earn "millions more in future royalties" from an invention he allegedly stole from a graduate student and sold.